-The basic concepts and the major contents of the general processing standards and the branchspecific standards are passed by resolution at the BIOLAND Federal Assembly of Delegates.
-The BIOLAND quality assurance is responsible for the processing standards which comprise the continuous development and verification of the branch-specific processing standards.
+The BIOLAND department subject area and standards for processing and trade is responsible for the processing standards which comprise the continuous development and verification of the branch-specific processing standards.
 Representatives of the contractual processing businesses participate in an advisory capacity for the standards development.
-It is also the task of the BIOLAND quality assurance to reach decisions on alterations and extensions of these standards and to make recommendations in regard to them.
-The Executive Committee (Praesidium) can then reach a decision on the alterations to the standards unless the objectives and the contents of the standards are affected to such an extent that the Federal Assembly of Delegates is required to reach a resolution in regard to this.
+It is also the task of the BIOLAND department subject area and standards for processing and trade to reach decisions on alterations and extensions of these standards and to make recommendations in regard to them.